AswiniMitikiri/Machine_Leanrning_Algorithms_and_Projects/README.md

-# Smart_Python
+# Machine Learning with Python
-This is a practice for SmartInternz
+This is a Machine Learning algorithms and projects Repo